Christian Walker Preview, Player Props: Diamondbacks vs. Dodgers

-On Tuesday, Christian Walker (.297 slugging percentage in past 10 games, with zero homers) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+The Arizona Diamondbacks, including Christian Walker (.314 slugging percentage in past 10 games, including zero home run), battle starter Ryan Pepiot and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-1) against the Dodgers.

 Christian Walker Game Info & Props vs. the Dodgers